Asymptotics of self-similar growth-fragmentation processes: Compensated fragmentations

 and this convergence also holds in mean.
-Furthermore for every $q\in\oo{\ubar q}{\bar q}$, $M(\infty;q)>0$ conditionally on non-extinction. \item For every $q\in\co{\bar q}{\infty}$, \end{enumerate} \end{thm} As a first important consequence, we derive uniform estimates for the empirical measure of the fragments, which echo those determined by Bertoin and Rouault~\cite[Corollary~3]{Rouault05}.
-We shall assume here that the mean intensity measure~$\mu$ in~\eqref{intensity} is \voc{non-lattice}, in that it is not supported on~$r\Z+s$ for any $r>0,\,s\in\R$. \begin{cor}{local} Suppose~\eqref{supercritical}, \eqref{smallq}, and $\mu$ non-lattice.
-Then for any Riemann integrable function $f\colon\oo{0}{\infty}\to\R$ with compact support and for all compact subset~$K$ of $\oo{\ubar q}{\bar q}$,
+Furthermore for every $q\in\oo{\ubar q}{\bar q}$, $M(\infty;q)>0$ conditionally on non-extinction. \item For every $q\in\co{\bar q}{\infty}$, \end{enumerate} \end{theorem} As a first important consequence, we derive uniform estimates for the empirical measure of the fragments, which echo those determined by Bertoin and Rouault~\cite[Corollary~3]{Rouault05}.
+We shall assume here that the mean intensity measure~$\mu$ in~\eqref{eq:A_Hilbert} is \emph{non-lattice}, in that it is not supported on~$r\ZZ+s$ for any $r>0,\,s\in\RR$. \begin{corollary} Suppose~\eqref{eq:A_Dirichlet}, \eqref{eq:A_Ramanujan}, and $\mu$ non-lattice.
+Then for any Riemann integrable function $f\colon\oo{0}{\infty}\to\RR$ with compact support and for all compact subset~$K$ of~$\oo{\ubar q}{\bar q}$,

-uniformly in $q\in K$, almost surely. \end{cor} \begin{rem}{largeq} We stress that condition~\eqref{smallq} is unnecessary if we only deal with $q\ge1$.
-In particular it may be removed from the above statements provided that we replace~$\ubar q$ by $\ubar q\vee 1$. \end{rem}
+uniformly in $q\in K$, almost surely. \end{corollary} \begin{remark} We stress that condition~\eqref{eq:A_Ramanujan} is unnecessary if we only deal with $q\ge1$.
+In particular it may be removed from the above statements provided that we replace~$\ubar q$ by $\ubar q\vee 1$. \end{remark}

+Before proving these two results, let us give a quick summary on the sizes of particles in a compensated fragmentation.
+On the one hand, it is easy (see e.g.\ \cite[Corollary~1.4]{Bertoin06}) to derive from \hyperref[thm:A_Jacobi1]{\cref*{thm:A_Jacobi}.(i)} that in the first order, the largest particle $Z_1(t)$ evolves like $e^{\cf'(\bar q)t}$ as $t\to\infty$, and we will have a look at the second and third asymptotic orders in~\cref{sec:A_Weierstrass}.
+On the other hand, \cref{cor:A_Cantor} provides the local density of particles at intermediate scales: if $\cf'(\ubar q)<a<\cf'(\bar q)$ and $\cf^*(a)\defeq\cf(q)-q\cf'(q)$ for $\cf'(q)\defeq a$, then

+for every $\eps>0$, almost surely (just take $f(x)\defeq\II_{\cc{-\eps}{\eps}}(\log x)$ above).
+Lastly, we shall observe in \cref{sec:A_Descartes} that fragments at untypical levels $a>\cf'(\bar q)$ appear with a probability that is roughly of the same order as their expected number (\hyperref[cor:A_Weyl2]{\cref*{cor:A_Weyl}.(ii)}).

-\cref{uniformcv} is essentially a version of a theorem of Biggins~\cite{Biggins92} in the context of compensated fragmentations.
-To prove part~\labelcref{uniformcv1} we first need to check that $\E[M(1;q)^\gamma]<\infty$ for some $\gamma>1$.
+\cref{thm:A_Jacobi} is essentially a version of a theorem of Biggins~\cite{Biggins92} in the context of compensated fragmentations.
+In this respect, one important requirement to derive part~\labelcref{thm:A_Jacobi1} is that $\EE[M(1;q)^\gamma]<\infty$ for some $\gamma>1$.
 We start with a lemma controlling the finiteness of